Weymouth Street

 Weymouth Street lies in the Marylebone district of the City of Westminster and connects Marylebone High Street with Great Portland Street.
 The area was developed in the late 18th century by Henrietta Cavendish Holles and her husband Edward Harley, 2nd Earl of Oxford.
-This part of Marylebone originally belonged to the Manor of Tyburn which existed at the time of the Domesday Book (1086).
+This part of Marylebone was noted to part of Manor of Tyburn and dates back to the year 1086.

 History

 The area of Marylebone in which Weymouth Street is located originally belonged to the Manor of Tyburn which existed at the time of the Domesday Book (1086).
 Weymouth Street was first laid out and built up in the late 1770s and early 1780s in line with the development of Harley Street, Portland Place and Great Portland Street.
 Approximately a century later, the street was partially rebuilt and modernised mainly with neoclassical architecture.
 At the beginning of the 1900s, following lease expiries, large mansion blocks were developed near the main intersections of the street.
 During the London Blitz of 1940–41, the street was struck twice by high explosive bombs.
 Some of the original 18th century buildings survive to this day, for example at 45-49 Weymouth Street.